codery12321/ECE270/lab12/README.md

         lookupmsg[3] = 24'b011110000111011001010000;  // thrust
       end
 ```
 This block sets up the ss7-ss5 displays to show "ALT", "VEL", "GAS" (for fuel) and "THR" (for thrust).
-You'll modify this block to add a case statement that checks the value of sel, and do the following: <br />
+You'll modify this block to add a case statement that checks the value of sel, and do the following:
 - If sel is 0, set val to alt.
 - If sel is 1, set val to vel.
 - If sel is 2, set val to fuel.